SK-Adapter: Skeleton-Based Structural Control for Native 3D Generation: Method

 \subsection{Editing}

 The locality of SLaT allows for region-specific editing by altering voxels and latents in masked areas while leaving other areas intact.
-To this end, similarly done in Trellis\cite{xiang2025structured3dlatentsscalable}, we adapt Repaint\cite{lugmayr2022repaintinpaintingusingdenoising} to our skeleton-conditioned editing.
-On the other hand, unlike previous methods that solely rely on text or image prompts, we additionally utilize the skeleton prompt for better structural control.
+To this end, following Trellis\cite{xiang2025structured3dlatentsscalable}, we adapt Repaint\cite{lugmayr2022repaintinpaintingusingdenoising} to our skeleton-conditioned editing.
+Unlike previous methods that solely rely on text or image prompts, we additionally utilize the skeleton prompt for better structural control.

 Given a modified skeleton (e.g., with altered joint angles or topology) and a masked bounding box, we modify the flow matching sampling process to regenerate content strictly within these areas.
 The generation is conditioned on the unchanged background and the updated skeletal tokens via our SK-Adapter.
 Consequently, the first stage updates the structural topology to match the new skeletal guidance, and the second stage produces coherent surface details, enabling tuning-free operations such as precise addition and re-posing (replacement of skeleton).